byte4RR4Y/rock-4se-kalislim/README.md

 # rock-4se-kalislim
 # Kali Slim XFCE for Radxa Rock 4SE and other Rock Devices

-This is a minimal Kali Linux system with xfce installed.
-There are nor pentesting tools installed.
+This is a minimal Kali Linux system with pre-installed XFCE desktop.
+No pentesting tools are installed.

 ----------------
      kernel:____6.1.0